 Administrative fines by the market supervision bureaux are likely to be rare, as the threat of action will probably be sufficient to change behaviour.

-Almost all of the provisions in the ECL relating to IP protection leave critical questions unanswered, and there are no guarantees that the future implementing regulations will be issued soon, or if they are, that they will resolve these questions in manner friendly to IP owners.
+Almost all of the provisions in the ECL relating to IP protection leave critical questions unanswered, and there are no guarantees that the future implementing regulations will be issued soon, or if they are, that they will resolve these questions in a manner friendly to IP owners.

 Efforts by industry to lobby over the contents of the implementing regulations and influence how the ECL is otherwise applied in practice are meanwhile likely to be hamstrung by a continuing lack of transparency with rule makers and the strong support that the government continues to give to the e-commerce players as a whole.